Summer 2024 – TBD

 The Moral Life and the Classical Tradition Seminar is a week-long program for rising high school juniors and seniors as well as rising college freshmen interested in the ancient philosophical tradition and its influence in the Christian moral life.
-The seminar is offered to both young men and young women, although their seminars take place separately (see dates above).
+The seminar is offered to both young men and young women, although their seminars take place at separate locations.
 Both the young men and the young women study two tracks:

 Both courses will consist of a great deal of discussion and interaction between the students and the teacher; therefore, students are expected to be well prepared by reading and understanding beforehand the assigned readings.
 Readings for the seminar will be provided about one month in advance of the seminar.
 Classes will be supplemented with quiet time for study and with extracurricular activities such as sports, cultural outings, and opportunities for spiritual reflection.